 Local taxes are payable in France each year.
 The taxe foncière or land tax is apportioned on a pro-rata basis and you will be required to reimburse your seller for the remaining part of the year.
 Owners of new properties are exempt from this tax for the first two years of structural completion.
-The taxe d'habitation is payable by the person occupying the property at 1st January and is not apportioned on sale.
+The taxe d'habitation is payable on second homes by the owner or the person occupying the property at 1st January and is not apportioned on sale.
 You will therefore not be required to pay this until 1st January following completion of your purchase.